top of page

 Perhaps my all time favorite combination of wildflowers, blooming together in late April to early May, is that of Bluebells, Red Campion and Greater Stichwort, especially alongside the unfurling spiralling bracken fronds.

-This year, a pair of blackbirds nested right outside my studio door, so their comings and goings have also woven into this mandala, along with Wren and a gorgeous grandmother frog who frequented the tiny pond in our polytunnel, leaving a legacy of tadpoles.
+At the time of painting, a pair of blackbirds nested near my studio door, so their comings and goings wove into this mandala, along with Wren and a gorgeous grandmother frog who frequented the tiny pond in our polytunnel, leaving a legacy of tadpoles.

-I've been increasingly alarmed by the decline in insect numbers and species over the past ten years, most worryingly the bees, and most noticeably (perhaps because of their size and beauty) the butterflies.
+I've been increasingly alarmed by the decline in insect numbers and species over the past decade, most worryingly the bees, and most noticeably (perhaps because of their size and beauty) the butterflies.
 Imagine the emptiness of a world without these fairy-like wonders flitting around!
-An orange tip delighted my eyes just as I sat pondering the top left hand area of this painting.
-Each tiny thing, intrinsic to the whole.

 'A Symphony of Spring' Original Framed Watercolour Painting